Overv/VulkanTutorial/09_Generating_Mipmaps.md

 This calculates the number of levels in the mip chain.
 The `max` function selects the largest dimension.
 The `log2` function calculates how many times that dimension can be divided by 2.
 The `floor` function handles cases where the largest dimension is not a power of 2.  `1` is added so that the original image has a mip level.

-To use this value, we need to change the `createImage`, `createImageView`, and 'transitionImageLayout` functions to allow us to specify the number of mip levels.
+To use this value, we need to change the `createImage`, `createImageView`, and `transitionImageLayout` functions to allow us to specify the number of mip levels.
 Add a `mipLevels` parameter to the functions:

 ```c++
 void createImage(uint32_t width, uint32_t height, uint32_t mipLevels, VkFormat format, VkImageTiling tiling, VkImageUsageFlags usage, VkMemoryPropertyFlags properties, VkImage& image, VkDeviceMemory& imageMemory) {